petershin/liferay-learn/docs/dxp/latest/en/liferay-development/marketplace/publishing-solutions-in-marketplace.md

 ---
 # Publishing Solutions in Marketplace

-The Liferay Marketplace contains business solutions from partners that you can use to improve productivity and reduce your time to market.
+The Liferay Marketplace contains business solutions you can use to improve productivity and reduce your time to market.
 Currently, only existing Liferay partners can publish a solution.

 If you're an existing partner and wish to publish solutions, see [Become a Publisher](./become-a-publisher.md) for more information.